alpheios-project/alignment-editor/CODE_REVIEW_rtl-alignment.md

         if ($a_data//oac:Annotation)
         then

-	(:hack to try to debut the error with get_OACAlignment :)
+	(:hack to try to debug the error with get_OACAlignment :)
 			$a_data

 	(:   tan:get_OACAlignment($a_data)//align:aligned-text:)